How to increase your garden privacy

-I’ve been researching this subject a lot over the past year.
-And The Middlesized Garden Complete Guide to Garden Privacy is now out in Kindle and paperback in 13 countries.
+If you’re interested in finding out even more about privacy, The Middlesized Garden Complete Guide to Garden Privacy is now out in Kindle and paperback in 13 countries.
 Find your country link here.

 So I thought I’d answer the three main questions here.
 They are:

 - How do I increase my privacy from above

 - How to improve garden privacy without blocking light?

 Firstly, you can’t always make your whole garden completely private.
 But if you decide where you most want the privacy, then you have a very good chance of achieving it in that one area.

 Please note that links to Amazon are affiliate so I may get a small fee if you buy, but it doesn’t affect the price you pay.
 Other links are not affiliate.